desiredpersona/minimal-jekyll-theme/docs/_docs/05-authors.md

 `post_meta_bio :` This is the author bio shown above each post.

-`avatar:` The location of your authors image.
+`picture:` The location of your authors image.

 `cta:` Call-To-Action text.